e-gov/TARA-Doku/SSO tehniline spetsifikatsioon.md

 **Request**

-The identity token request is a HTTP POST request which is used by the client application to request the identity token from the server of TARA SSO.
+The identity token request is a HTTP POST request which is used by the client application to request the identity token from the server of GOVSSO.

-***Example TARA SSO token request***
+***Example GOVSSO token request***
 ````
 POST /oauth2/token HTTP/1.1
 Host: tara-sso-demo.eesti.ee